booch/presentations/proposals/RailsConf/2015/how_http_works.md

 Details
 -------

-I plan to show how HTTP works by using tools like `telnet`, `curl`, `openssl s_client`, WireShark, and the browser developer tools to hit the protocol at the lowest layers.
+The goal of this lab is to help people understand HTTP better, so they can troubleshoot problems and improve the performance of their Rails apps.

+I'll start by explaining the basics of the protocol, including URLs, HTTP methods, the request/response cycle, and headers.

+We'll then start up a Rails app and use some tools to hit it:

+* We'll use `telnet` to show how the raw data looks over the wire.
+* We'll use cURL and HTTPie to explore how a few headers work.
+* We'll work with a secure HTTPS connection using `openssl s_client`, and see how TLS works, including certificate info.

-We'll be able to see what's going across the wire:
+We'll then start a proxy to see how it affects traffic between the client and server.
-URIs, headers, methods (verbs), request and response bodies, etc.

-We'll also take a look at how proxies work -- possibly changing the content of your traffic in the middle.
+The proxy can also be used to observe the traffic.

 This can have major consequences for caching, so we'll take a look at how caching works, and what we can do to influence how our content gets cached.

-Finally, we'll take a peak at HTTP/2, which was just recently published.
+Finally, we'll take a quick peak at HTTP/2, which was just recently published.

 Pitch
 -----

-I've given this as a 45-minute presentation at the local Ruby users group.
+I recently gave a similar 90-minute talk at the local Ruby users group.
-I've also given an unabridged (2-part, over 3 hours total) version at the local LUG, with lots of interaction with the audience.
+It was one of the best-attended talks in our 10-year history.
+I got a lot of good feedback on how to improve the presentation to make the information more interesting and more actionable.

-So I think this would work best as a 2-hour lab, but I could extend that as long as 3 hours, compress it to 90 minutes, or do it as a 45-minute standard talk.
+I think this would work best as a 2-hour lab, but I could easily expand it to 2.5 or 3 hours.

 In a previous life, I was a network admin, maintaining firewalls at a Fortune 500 company.
 One of my roles was troubleshooting traffic as it was going through the firewalls.